-Nonetheless, to repeat, in my recipes, I go for 1 cup granulated erythritol blended with ¼ tsp monk fruit extract powder.
+Nonetheless, to repeat, in my recipes, I go for 1 cup granulated erythritol blended with ¼ teaspoon monk fruit extract powder.

 How to make a powdered sweetener

-Put 1 cup granulated erythritol and ¼ tsp monk fruit or stevia extract in a high-speed blender or grinder.
+Put 1 cup granulated erythritol and ¼ teaspoon monk fruit or stevia extract in a high-speed blender or grinder.
 Pulse for 30 seconds to 1 minute until it becomes fluffy.